mayfrost/guides/Initiation.md

 # Initiation Rite

-This guide is for those who want to install either CRUX or Source Mage GNU/Linux.
+This guide is for those who want to install either CRUX or __Source Mage GNU/Linux__.
 It was written so it can be used by both, only diverging on the particular details.
 * __CRUX__: A ports based, BSD style init scripts, distro following true KISS principles (Keep It Simple, Stupid).
 * __Source Mage GNU/Linux__: Without 3rd party patches, sensible defaults or masked packages, free from obfuscated and pre-configured code, use clean dependencies as they came from upstream developers and can also use flags.